 Highlights Bodiam Station, the line's terminus, is about a third of a mile walk to Bodiam Castle, a fairy tale moated castle built in 1385 and now owned by the National Trust.

 About The Spa Valley Railway This company runs heritage steam trains and classic diesels April through the beginning of November, with special excursions on selected days throughout the year.
-Billing itself as the South East's "friendliest" steam railway, the organization has a full program of special events for children - Thomas the Tank Engine, visits from Fireman Sam, Bob the Builder and Peppa Pig - as well as CAMRA Real Ale festivals, Swinging '60s and 1940s shindigs.
+Billing itself as the South East's "friendliest" steam railway, the organization has a full program of special events including a Real Ale Festival and children's events - visits from Thomas the Tank Engine, Fireman Sam, Bob the Builder and Peppa Pig, among others.
+There are Swinging '60s and 1940s shindigs.
 The volunteer run railway has 11 heritage steam engines and 10 diesels.

 Where Does it Go?
 The line travels 5 1/2 miles through the Kent and Sussex Weald from Royal Tunbridge Wells to the mainline junction at Eridge, with stops at Groombridge and High Rocks.
 On weekends, it's timed to connect with Southern trains from London and Uckfield (check National Rail Enquiries).

-About The Romney, Hythe and Dymchurch Railway This little steam railway has been running its fleet of one third-size steam locomotives and diesels along tracks a mere 15 inches apart since 1927.
+About The Romney, Hythe and Dymchurch Railway This little steam railway has been running its fleet of one third-size steam and diesel locomotives along tracks a mere 15 inches apart since 1927.
 For many years it was the smallest public railway in the world.
-All the locomotives were built between then and 1935.
+All the locomotives were built between 1927 and 1935.
 They run safely at 25 mph and, yes, you can sit on them or in the carriages they pull for a great ride across the Romney Marsh.

-The line was the product of two rich mens' fantasies.
-Captain J. E. P. Howey, a dilletante racing driver, millionaire land owner and miniature railway afficionado joined Count Louis Zborowski, a rich and well-known racing driver.
-In the 1920s Zborowki owned and raced a series of Mercedes he called Chitty Bang Bang that inspired "Chitty Chitty Bang Bant" the book,film and musical of almost the same name.
+The line was the product of two rich men's' fantasies.
+Captain J. E. P. Howey, a dilettante racing driver, millionaire landowner and miniature railway aficionado joined Count Louis Zborowski, a rich and well-known racing driver.
+In the 1920s Zborowki owned and raced a series of Mercedes he called Chitty Bang Bang that inspired "Chitty Chitty Bang Bang" the book, film and musical of almost the same name.

 Where Does it Go?
 The miniature railway runs for 13 1/2 miles along the otherworldly Kent coastal region known as the Romney Marsh.
 It begins its journey in Hythe, one of the original Cinque Ports towns established by Royal Charter in 1155.
 Stops include Dymchurch, St. Mary's Bay, Romney Warren, New Romney, Romney Sands and Dungeness.